Secure a successful IT career with our cybersecurity courses - 2021/2022

-Foundational topics will include information security, ethics, network management/analysis, programming and scripting, operating systems, and database management.
+Foundational topics in our cybersecurity courses include information security, ethics, network management/analysis, programming and scripting, operating systems, and database management.
 Building on those foundational topics, the curriculum will also develop students' skills in the areas of risk analysis, cryptography, vulnerability testing, access control implementation, and security audit performance.
 Graduates of this program will be able to proactively implement sound security practices to mitigate security risks and respond quickly to security breaches and issues that may have occurred.

 Through hands-on laboratory activities, case study analyses, and research projects, students will enhance their information security understanding and develop their interpersonal, communication, organizational, and problem-solving skills.
 This program will also include three co-operative education work placements to further enhance all of those skills.